Legal

 6. Your rights

 Depending on Your jurisdiction, You may have rights to access, correct, delete, restrict processing, port data, or object to processing.
-You may exercise these by contacting us at privacy@directiveops.dev or through Your account settings.
+You may exercise these by contacting us at hello@directiveops.dev or through Your account settings.
 You may also have the right to lodge a complaint with a supervisory authority.
-For California residents, see our CCPA-related disclosures in this policy or in a separate notice.
+We will respond to valid requests within the timeframes required by applicable law (e.g., 30 days under GDPR for most requests; 45 days under CCPA, with a possible 45-day extension where permitted).

 7. Security